venuc13/Practical-HW1/README.md

 Visit https://developer.purestake.io/ to sign up for free and get a PureStake API Key to access the PureStake API service.

 *Note*: Do not publish anywhere your PureStake API.
 Anytime you post publicly your code, remove your API key from the code.
-You may consider using environment variables to store it.

 ### Step 0.4 - Install an IDE / an Editor

 You will also need a code editor, such as [Visual Studio Code](https://code.visualstudio.com) or [PyCharm](https://www.jetbrains.com/pycharm/).
+If you already have an editor of choice, you may skip this.
+Otherwise, download and install one of the above editors.

-(Optional) If you plan to develop more advanced projects after this homework, we recommend using PyCharm with the [AlgoDEA extension](https://algodea-docs.bloxbean.com/).
+(Optional) We recommend using PyCharm with the [AlgoDEA extension](https://algodea-docs.bloxbean.com/).
 After installing the AlgoDEA extension in PyCharm:

 1. Open PyCharm